-21.7.2 - Without Optional Transport Package
+20.7.2 - Without Optional Transport Package

-- 1. Ensure the header is in RIGID mode with the air system fully pressurized to 100 psi. - 2.
-Completely lower and retract the reel. - 3.
+- 1. Completely lower and retract the reel. - 2.
 Tilt the header backward by fully retracting the tilt cylinder.

 Engage the Parking Brake, shut down the engine and wait for all moving parts to stop before exiting the cab.
 Lock the Feeder House Lift Cylinders in raised position as described in your Combine Owner's Manual.